 The simplest move you can perform is the pan.
 Luckily, there are a number of tools that are specifically designed for this purpose, available right here, including simple battery-free options up to highly programmable electronic devices.
-For true motion control, however, I would recommend a motorized slider that can also trigger your camera, such as the setup in this bundle from Rhino.
-It will provide you with multiple axes of control and will even stop the motion of the slider for each shot, providing the best possible image quality.
+For true motion control, however, I would recommend a motorized slider that can also trigger your camera.
+Some can provide you with multiple axes of control and will even stop the motion of the slider for each shot, providing the best possible image quality.

 Moving to Basic Camera Settings